zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### animation.close.effects `String`

-Effect to be used for closing of the tooltip.
+Effect to be used for closing of the Tooltip.

 #### Example - set close animation effect